 - Embers CANNOT be placed directly over ports.
+See Figure 12.4 for the only exception to this guideline.
 Care should be taken not to cover the lighting trail of ports (from back to front). - When placing Glowing Embers® onto the burner care should be taken so that the ports are not covered.
-Place the dime-size ember pieces just in front of the port trail, but not on or in between the ports (see Figure 12.3).
-Failure to follow this procedure will likely cause lighting and sooting problems.

-Save the remaining ember materials for use during appliance servicing.
+Place the dimesize ember pieces near the port holes in the burner top (see Figure 12.3 and 12.5).
+Failure to follow this procedure will likely cause lighting and sooting problems. - Place Mytic Embers on areas of base refractory away from port holes.
+Use this material to give the appliance a realistic ash bed (SL-550TRS-IPI-E and SL-750TRS-IPI-E only). - Save the remaining ember materials for use during appliance servicing.
 The embers provided should be enough for 3 to 5 applications.